 What Jewelry Material Is Used for a Forward Helix Piercing?

 - Gold: Gold is another good choice for body jewelry if you’re someone who prefers it over silver.
-Gold jewelry does contain nickel, though, so avoid this one if you have sensitive skin.
-It’s also necessary to be sure that gold jewelry is at least 14 karats, as anything less than that could be harboring bacteria due to its soft texture.
+It’s also necessary to be sure that gold jewelry is at least 14 karats.
+Gold higher than 18k could be harboring bacteria due to its soft texture.